OSX Summit and Expo – The Good, the Bad and the Ugly

-For what I’m about to write here, some of you might take my head, some will agree with this opinion and some might simply ignore it – nevertheless, I am about to write the whole truth and nothing but the truth.
+For what I’m about to write here, some of you might take my head.
+Some will agree with this opinion.
+And some might simply ignore it.
+Nevertheless, I am about to write the whole truth and nothing but the truth about OSX Summit.

 Since I’m not religious, I do not own a bible, so at the time I wrote this statement, I held my other hand on the “Networking Fundamentals” book by Easttom II, William C. & Richard M. Roberts – hope that will suffice.